 Christmas Day turned Buenos Aires into a ghost town.
 We took the subte to Microcentro, Buenos Aires’ tourist and business heart.
 Beautiful murals make the underground network in Buenos Aires one you don’t want to exit as fast as possible.

 The Plaza de Mayo is to Microcentro what Plaza San Martín is to Retiro: all major attractions can be found on and around this major square.
 The Cabildo and Pirámide de Mayo recall Argentina’s colonial past and its independence gained with the May Revolution.
 Pope Francis’ home base is the impressive Metropolitan Cathedral, where he served as an archbishop until he was voted into the Vatican.
-The most prominent landmark on Plaza de Mayo is the Casa Rosada, the office of the Argentinean president.
+The most prominent landmark on Plaza de Mayo is the Casa Rosada, the office of the Argentinian president.

-But behind the pink facade looms a dark page in Argentinean history.
+But behind the pink facade looms a dark page in the history of Argentina.
 For the past 40 years, the Mothers of the Plaza de Mayo have been gathering here every Thursday to demand information on their missing children.
 During the military dictatorship in the 1970s, nearly 30,000 people were kidnapped and killed under the pretext of left-wing terrorism.
 Many of these victims are still unaccounted for, leaving their mothers in the unknown.
 The mothers’ signature white scarfs have been painted onto the Plaza de Mayo.
 Two beautiful novels on this topic are Kamchatka by Marcelo Figueras and A veinte años, Luz by Elsa Osorio.

 Later on, we exchanged the subte for an open-air sightseeing bus.
 We got off in La Boca, a colorful working-class neighborhood that features on many postcards.
 Reason for that are two of Buenos Aires’ most popular sights.
 One is La Bombonera, the soccer temple of the legendary Boca Juniors.
-This is where national hero Diego Maradona kicked off his successful career, just like many other Argentinean top players.
+This is where national hero Diego Maradona kicked off his successful career, just like many other Argentinian top players.
 La Bombonera is also world-famous for its amazing atmosphere, and rightfully so.
 On a previous visit to Buenos Aires I catched an ordinary weeknight game.
 Judging by the ambience alone, it could have been the Champions League final.

 Day 3 | Palermo & Belgrano, Recoleta, San Telmo